zzzprojects/EntityFramework-Extensions/docs/pages/api/options/temporary-table-schema-name.md

 {% endhighlight %}

 ## Purpose
-In a very rare occasion, you may need to specify a schema name.
+In very rare occasions, you may need to specify a schema name.
 By example, when also using `UsePermanentTable` option.